trek-view/basecamp/_posts/2022-06-24-using-gspherical-metadata-adjust-roll-pitch-yaw.md

 Many viewers use GPano (photo) and GSpherical metadata tags to render equirectangular content.

-I have talked about the importance of setting `GPano:ProjectionType = equirectangular` and `GSpherical:ProjectionType = equirectangular` for photo and video files respectively to ensure 360 viewer controls are shown.
+I have talked previously about the importance of setting `GPano:ProjectionType = equirectangular` and `GSpherical:ProjectionType = equirectangular` for photo and video files respectively to ensure 360 viewer controls are shown.

 However, there are a number of other useful metadata tags in these specifications that can be used to adjust roll, pitch and yaw in the viewer.